sbecker11/campaign-automation/README.md

 - **HIDE OR SHOW IMAGES** - Mark images as hidden or visible
 - **ADD COMMENTS** - Add notes to individual images (max 512 characters)
 - **SAVE THE CAMPAIGN** - Use the "💾 Save Campaign" button to persist visibility and comments to `campaign_instance.json`
-- **COMMIT CAMPAIGN CHANGES TO GITHUB** - Use the "📦 Commit Campaign" button to commit campaign instances to the separate outputs repository
+- **COMMIT CAMPAIGN CHANGES TO GITHUB** - Use the "📦 Commit Campaign" button to commit campaign instances to the `campaign-instances` branch in your fork
 - **EXIT THE REFINE UI** - Use the "🚪 Exit" button to close the server and browser window

 The UI also provides: